Bílovec

 Bílovec (/cs/; Wagstadt) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 7,400 inhabitants.
+It has about 7,300 inhabitants.
+The town proper is located on the Bílovka River in the Nízký Jeseník range.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Bílovec consists of seven municipal parts (in brackets population according to the 2021 census):